The temperature specifications of the sleeping bag - this is what matters

 Please allow for a buffer if you generally get cold more easily or are on physically demanding tours and might be exhausted by the evening.
 Even if the altitude is unusual or the local conditions are less hygienic, your body will perform better and require more energy.
 All of this makes you more sensitive to the cold.

-Realistic temperature specifications for Grüezi bag sleeping bags
+Realistic temperature information for Grüezi bag® sleeping bags

-• When comparing sleeping bags, always look at the same dimensions (length and width, as well as the amount of down).
-This is the only way to determine how good or heavy a sleeping bag is.
-If, for example, the back section is lightly filled and only the top section is heavily filled, then the sleeping bag will have a good temperature rating in the test, but not in real life.
-When you turn over at night in the sleeping bag, your back will be cold with the lower fill level, and the heat will escape during the night.
-Therefore, a Grüezi bag sleeping bag is filled equally on both the top and bottom.
-Any perceived difference only arises due to the different chamber sizes.
+- When comparing sleeping bags, it's essential to always look at the same dimensions (length, width, and down fill).
+Only then can you accurately assess the quality and weight of a sleeping bag.
+For example, if the back panel is sparsely filled while the top is heavily filled, the sleeping bag might achieve a good temperature rating in tests, but not in real-world conditions.
+When you move around in the sleeping bag during the night, your back will be cold due to the lower fill, and heat will escape.
+Therefore, a Grüezi bag® DownWool® sleeping bag has the same fill level on both the top and bottom.
+Any perceived difference arises solely from the varying baffle sizes.

-• A Grüezi bag sleeping bag has a comfort cut: real people sleep more soundly when they don't feel like they're in a sausage skin and can tuck their knees in.
-That's why we tailor our sleeping bags wider and even offer wide versions for people with a broader build.
-Because if your shoulders are snug in the sleeping bag, you'll experience a cold bridge due to the compressed insulation and less air insulation.
+- A Grüezi bag® sleeping bag has a comfort cut: real people sleep more soundly when they don't feel like they're scrunched up in their sleeping bag and can even pull their knees up.
+That's why we cut our sleeping bags a little wider and even offer additional versions for people with a broader build.
+Because if your shoulders are pressed tightly against the sleeping bag, you'll have a cold spot due to compressed insulation and less air circulation.

 Our tips and experience on the temperature range of sleeping bags